dougbeckwith/portfolio/README.md

-# Getting Started with Create React App
+# Personal Portfolio Project
-My Personal Portfolio Project
+This is my personal portfolio project created in React

 ## Technologies